In addition to the information below, please also see the e-learning guide available at www.unfpa.org/public/home/publications

 In the absence of gender as an enumerated Convention ground within the Refugee Convention means that there is considerable debate about how gender issues in the asylum claim are dealt with under international law.
 It is important to understand that claims for asylum based on gender can, more often than not, be properly recognised within the meaning of the Convention if these experiences are properly understood within the social and political context within which they occur.
 This is made clear in the international guidance on how to interpret the Refugee Convention provided by UNHCR:

 ‘Even though gender is not specifically referenced in the refugee definition, it is widely accepted that it can influence, or dictate, the type of persecution or harm suffered and the reasons for this treatment.
 The refugee definition, properly interpreted, therefore covers gender-related claims.
-As such, there is no need to add an additional ground to the 1951Convention definition’.
+As such, there is no need to add an additional ground to the 1951 Convention definition’.
 (UNHCR 2002 Guidelines on International Protection No. 1: Gender-Related Persecution, paragraph 6)

 Whilst actual or attributed racial identity is not specific to either women or men, it may operate in tandem with gender to explain why a particular woman or man fears persecution.
-For example, whilst the destruction of ethnic identity and/or prosperity of a racial group may be through killing, maiming or incarcerating men, women may be viewed as propagating ethnic identity through their reproductive role, and may be persecuted through, for example, sexual violence or control of reproduction.
+For example, whilst the destruction of ethnic identity and/or prosperity of a racial group may be through killing, maiming or incarcerating men, women may be viewed as propagating ethnic identity through their reproductive role and may be persecuted through, for example, sexual violence or control of reproduction.
 Equally rape and sexual violence may be used as a weapon of war aimed at emasculating men and reducing their capacity or willingness to fight.

 Both women and men may face harm for their adherence to, or rejection of, a religious belief or practice.
-Religion as the ground of persecution may include but is not limited to, the freedom to hold a belief system of one’s choice or not to hold a particular belief system and the freedom to practise a religion of one’s choice or not to practise a proscribed religion.
+Religion as the ground of persecution may include but is not limited to, the freedom to hold a belief system of one’s choice or not to hold a particular belief system and the freedom to practice a religion of one’s choice or not to practice a proscribed religion.

-Where the religion assigns particular roles or behavioural codes to women and men, a woman who refuses or fails to fulfil her assigned role or abide by the codes may have a well-founded fear of persecution on the ground of religion.
+Where the religion assigns particular roles or behavioural codes to women and men, a woman who refuses or fails to fulfill her assigned role or abide by the codes may have a well-founded fear of persecution on the ground of religion.
 Failure to abide by the behavioural codes set out for women and men may be perceived as evidence that an individual holds unacceptable religious opinions regardless of what he or she actually believes about religion.

 It is important to note that a woman’s religious identity may be aligned with that of other members of her family or community regardless of what she actually believes.
 Imputed or attributed religious identity may therefore be important.